pandaisfast/msds682-fall2023-data-streaming/docs/lec1/index.md

 - Example: GPS pings, Ads Clicks, purchases, sensor readings, etc.

-**Event data** is dynamic and ephemeral vs traditional databases that overwrite older data.
+**Event data** is dynamic, short-lived and not intended to be stored for a long duration, compared to traditional databases that overwrite older data.

 Event producers emit facts without targeting specific consumers, unlike messaging queues which often have designated receivers.